 Nightingale Valley, Hill Lawn, Bristol, BS4 4HZ

-Brislington Brook runs through this pretty wooded valley in South East Bristol.
-Accessed via an entrance on Hill Lawn, follow the stream over bridges, past a curious tree with a brick wall inside (!), through enchanting trees.
-There are different routes to follow and if you fancy it, nine brass rubbings to find – see the trail map here (take paper and a crayon with you) – which tell the history of the valley.
+For forest walks in Bristol, head south to pretty wooded Nightingale Valley.
+Accessed via an entrance on Hill Lawn, follow the river (Brislington Brook), and cross over the bridge, past a curious tree with a brick wall inside (!)
+From here, there are different kid-friendly routes to follow and if you fancy it, nine brass rubbings to find – see the trail map here (take paper and a crayon with you) – which tell the history of the valley.

-Nightingale Valley is quite close to St Anne’s Wood, so you can extend your walk if you’re feeling like you want to do more strolling.
+Nightingale Valley is quite close to St Anne’s Wood, so you can extend your stroll if you’re feeling like you want to do more walking in the trees.

 Brandon Hill Park and Cabot Tower